p2sr/SourceAutoRecord/README.md

 - `+bhop` does not work.
 - `sar_cam_control` can easily crash (OOM when looking OOB)
-- "Activate SAR" text font is unreadable.
-I know a fix for this, but it's not implemented yet.
 - Missing speedrun categories for now.

 ## Documentation